daveontour/opapi/README.md

     ]
 }
 ~~~

-## Configuring User Push Subscriptions
+## Configuring User Change Subscriptions

-A user can have zero, one or more push subscriptions configured.
-A push subscription will send the current state for a set of flights or resources configured in the subscription.
-The push will occur at regular intervals as defined in the subscription.
-The data is sent to either a WebHook endpoint and/or published to a RabbitMQ exchange as configured in the subscription.
+A user can have zero, one or more change notification subscriptions confiured.
+The change subscription defines the types of changes that the user in iterested in, e.g an aircraft type change, a flight delete, etc. When one of the interested changes occurs, the service will push the notification to the defined end point for the user.
+The defined end point can be a WebHooks client or a RabbitMQ Exchange

 ~~~json
 {